nikodemus/foolang/README.md

 Time spent: 0h

 - Cleanups
+  - [ ] 1 to: 10 creates a range.
+  - [ ] Azure pipeline for Windows and OS X as well.
   - [ ] Fix empty array constructor.
   - [ ] Move methods from evaluator.rs into classes/class.rs.
 1h.
   - [ ] Move sub-object definitions from objects.rs into classes/class.rs.
 1h